wp-plugins/fcchat/readme.txt

 Changed the default location of the login box for mobile devices.

 = 3.4.2.1 =
-Version 3.4.2.1 pdates the styling of the application window, and continues to add better support for mobile devices.
+Version 3.4.2.1 updates the styling of the application window, and continues to add better support for mobile devices.

+= 3.4.2.2 =
+Bug fix - the online indicator was not displaying properly in firefox.
+Bug fix - Some of the chat window panels, such as the userlist panel, were not aligned properly.
+Bug fix - in chrome, removed the border around the change avatar panel.
+Bug fix - hover color for user's screen name sometimes incorrectly turned to the "active" color.
+Bug fix - In the change admin panel, the login box was not centered properly.
+Bug fix - In the change admin panel, the connection was not being established with the server.

 == Upgrade Notice ==